 Studying at a Caribbean vet school presents students with opportunities to learn about and interact with the animals native to the island of Grenada—something they may otherwise never receive exposure to.

 “It opened me up to a whole new world and perspective, and I feel like I left there incredibly well-rounded,” offers Dr. Raye Taylor, veterinarian at Blue Skies Pet Home Euthanasia and Hospice.
 It wasn’t just getting outside of the US that she appreciated—it was Grenada in particular.
 “That SGU students can experience culture and balance a stressful education with a tropical island is a distinct advantage,” she adds.

 5. SGU students form close personal relationships with each other

 While attending a school of veterinary medicine abroad is exciting, it can also be a little bit nerve-wracking.
 Dr. Joshua Morgenstern, board-certified veterinary cardiologist at the Veterinary Medical Center of Long Island, recalls how this unique circumstance actually brought classmates together.

 “We were all experiencing the same thing, and we all had a passion and drive to become veterinarians,” Dr. Morgenstern says.
 “I think we all found comfort in that and grew together not only as a class but also as a family.”

 For many SGU graduates, the friendships they form in veterinary school last long after everyone leaves Grenada.
 “It just felt like I was away, but with family,” says Dr. Laura Paasch, staff veterinarian at the Veterinary Referral & Emergency Center of Westbury.
 “I am still close with many of my classmates, who remain dear friends.”

 Begin your veterinary medicine journey

-If you think you could see yourself as a student at the SGU School of Veterinary Medicine, then take the next step.
+If you could see yourself as a student at the SGU School of Veterinary Medicine, then take the next step.
 You can learn more about how to achieve your veterinary career goals by visiting our request information page.